 – Enjoy Milan street art at Isola neighborhood and go for drinks at Frida Bar.

 We are done!
 If you follow our tips on what to do in Milan in 3 days, I’m sure you’re gonna love the city.
 You might be tired at the end, but nothing that a bottle of Prosecco on your last night won’t fix it.
 If you didn’t manage to visit all the places we recommended here, don’t panic.
-For me, the best thing to do in Milan is to walk around admiring the beautiful architecture, trying mouthwatering food and drinks and being happy.
+For me, the best thing to do in Milan is to walk around admiring the beautiful architecture, trying mouthwatering food, traditional Italian drinks and being happy.
 Next year you can come back for more, as we did.

 How to travel to Milan and get around